 - The Celebrate Happy Cavalcade: Mini-parade at Disneyland park featuring two characters rarely seen at the US parks: Duffy and ShellieMay

-- World of Color Happiness: A new nighttime water and light projection show for DCA with Boyz II Men singing Rainbow Connection and a Muppets pre-show
+- World of Color Happiness: A nighttime water and light projection show for DCA with Boyz II Men singing Rainbow Connection and a Muppets pre-show

-- “Walt Disney – A Magical Life”: Audio Animatronics show featuring Walt Disney in the Main Street Opera House.
+- “Walt Disney – A Magical Life”: Audio Animatronics show featuring a Walt Disney figure in the Main Street Opera House.

 Downtown Disney

-- Din Tai Fung: Asian restaurant specializing in soup dumplings
+- Din Tai Fung: Asian restaurant specializing in soup dumplings (my family's favorite!)

 - Avengers Reserve: shop featuring Marvel merchandise